top of page

 Record Keeping

-Ensure all documents are organized and easily accessible.
+Ensure all documents are organised and easily accessible.
 This documentation will support your claim and may be required by HM Revenue and Customs (HMRC).

 Step 3: Contact Your Employer